 The Orange Wallet is for anyone who may find it difficult to communicate their needs when travelling on public transport and who would like support to communicate with staff when travelling by bus or train.
 It's particularly designed for passengers with an Autism Spectrum Disorder.
 However, it can be used by anyone with a hidden disability who may like to communicate with staff non-verbally.

 How it works

-The wallet has plastic pockets where you can put words and pictures to help you communicate your needs to transport staff across Wales.
-Show it to the station and on board staff when you're travelling or buying a ticket.
+The Orange Wallet has plastic pockets where you can put words and pictures to help you communicate your needs to transport staff across Wales.
+Show it to the station and on-board staff when you're travelling or buying a ticket.
 They're trained to recognise the wallet and provide appropriate help.

 How to create words and pictures

-Download templates online, or create your own pocket inserts by cutting paper to 90x60mm.
+You can download templates online or create your own pocket inserts by cutting paper to 90x60mm.

 There are more Orange Wallet downloads available from the ASD info Wales website

 We recommend that you have contact details in your Orange Wallet of the person you'd like us to call in an emergency.
 Just show your wallet to a member of staff to indicate that you need help.